 Counseling Support Services offers both one-time consultations or assessments as well as ongoing support resources for students who need a little extra help in caring for their body, mind, and spirit.

 North Park University bills students on a per-semester basis.
 Bills for the fall semester are issued starting in July, and bills for the spring term start in mid-December.
-Bills will include all applicable charges, including tuition, room/board, and course fees.
+Bills will include all applicable charges, including tuition, housing and food, and course fees.
 Learn more about billing.

 All domestic traditional undergraduate students will automatically be enrolled in a payment plan.
 Rather than one due date at the start of the term for your entire balance, your student’s balance due will be divided equally into monthly payments for a small fee of $30/semester.
 Students who are registered on July 1 will have plans that start July 15 and will run through December 15, giving the student six months to pay off the fall charges.
 However, those students that register later will have shorter plans.
 If the balance is paid in full by August 15, we will reverse the $30 plan fee.
 Students with college savings plans will have their fees reversed once their balances are paid in full.

 Parents do not receive a copy of student’s grades.
 The Family Educational Rights and Privacy Act of 1974 protects your student’s records, and they must grant permission for others to access their grades, bills, etc. If your son or daughter is financially dependent on you (claimed as a dependent on IRS), you may, on request, examine all student records and documents.
-Requests should be directed to Student Administrative Services.
+Requests should be directed to Office of the Registrar.